hammaadworks/whatcha-do.in/docs/code_review_status.md

 You are stepping into the role of the **Lead Senior Developer** and **Code Quality Guardian** for the *whatcha-do.in* project.
 We are currently in a "Code Review & Optimization" phase.
 We have written a lot of feature code, but it is starting to smell.
 It lacks documentation, has redundant logic, and inconsistent file structures.

+The project is currently in a **Code Review & Optimization** phase.
+Feature development has outpaced structural rigor, resulting in:

+- Redundant logic
+- Inconsistent file structures
+- Underdocumented behavior
+- Drift risk across modules

+This document is the **single source of truth** for the review effort.

 **Your mandate is to:**
 1.  **Systematically Audit:** Go through the codebase directory by directory.
 2.  **Enforce "Clean Code":** Modularize large files, remove dead code, and strictly separate "Business Logic" from "UI Components" or "Generic Utils".